Tetanus - Medical Condition

 People with tetanus are usually mentally alert.
 The pulse can be fast, but fever is rarely very high.
 Sometimes the face is unaffected and the spasms are confined to muscles near the wound.
 In this case, there is a better chance of a full recovery.

-Complications of tetanus can include pneumonia, broken bones, skin sores, muscle tears, and low blood pressure.
+Complications of tetanus can include pneumonia, broken bones, skin sores, muscle tears, low blood pressure and death (most commonly from respiratory failure).

 The bacteria can’t always be detected in the wound, but the particular combination of symptoms and a recent wound usually paints a clear picture of tetanus.